mccraigmccraig/laters/README.md

 ### RWSX context

-* values in the RWSX context are functions returning writer output, and updated state and a value as a map
+* values in the RWSX context are functions of the environment+state, returning writer output, and updated state and a value as a map

 ```
 {:promisefx/val <value>
  :promisefx.writer/output <output>
  :promisefx.state/state <updated-state>}
 ```
+* any exception thrown will be caught and wrapped in a Failure

 ### RWSPromise context

-* values in the RWSPromise context are functions returning a promise of writer output, updated state and a value,
+* values in the RWSPromise context are functions of the environment+state, returning a promise of writer output, updated state and a value,

 ```
 Promise<{:promisefx/val <value>
          :promisefx.writer/output <output>
          :promisefx.state/state <updated-state>}>
 ```
+* any exception throw will be caught and wrapped in a failed promise

 ## Usage